odinuv/web/en/apv/walkthrough/database/index.md

 their data types.
 It also shows relationships between tables (which we won't use much in this chapter).
 The design of database structure is called **Database Schema**.
 Keep it handy.

+{: .image-popup}
 ![Database schema](/en/apv/schema.svg)

-As we are working with [relational database system](todo), all data are stored in tables.
+As we are working with [relational database system](/en/apv/articles/relational-database/), all data are stored in tables.
 Each table has **columns** (with some name and datatype -- as defined in the database schema) and **rows** which contain the actual data.
 Most operations in SQL work on full rows -- sometimes called **records**.